postalserver/docs/README.md

 Start the development server on http://localhost:3000

 > [!NOTE]
-> If you see a warning about a "Missing `NUXT_UI_PRO_LICENSE`"", you can ignore that message.
+> If you see a warning about a "Missing `NUXT_UI_PRO_LICENSE`", you can ignore that message.
 This is only used in production.

 ```bash
 pnpm dev